webpack/webpack.js.org/src/content/configuration/output.md

 The webpack-dev-server also takes a hint from `publicPath`, using it to determine where to serve the output files from.

-Note that `[fullhash]` in this parameter will be replaced with an hash of the compilation.
+Note that `[fullhash]` in this parameter will be replaced with a hash of the compilation.
 See the [Caching guide](/guides/caching) for details.

 Examples: